-Use a thermal imaging camera to ensure the high-voltage battery is completely cooled before leaving the incident.
+Use a thermal imaging camera to ensure the high voltage battery is completely cooled before leaving the incident.

 Always advise second responders that there is a risk of the battery re-igniting.

-- 1. 12V battery terminal disconnection (to depower battery management system) - 2.
-High-voltage shut off (refer to pages 7-9) - 3.
-Discharging the high-voltage battery (refer to pages 22-23)
+- 1. 12V battery connector disconnection (To depower battery management system)

+- 2. High voltage shut off

+- refer to page 7-9

+- 3. Discharging the high voltage battery

+- refer to page 22-23

-7. In case of submersion.
+7. In case of submersion

-7.1 Submerged or partially submerged vehicles
+7.1 Submerged or Partially Submerged Vehicles

 Some emergency responses can involve a submerged vehicle.
-A i30 Sedan HEV that is submerged does not have highvoltage components on the vehicle's body or framework.
+Grandeur that is submerged does not have high-voltage components on the vehicle's body or framework.
 It is safe to touch the vehicle's body or framework if there is no severe damage to the vehicle, whether it is in water or on land.

 In the event of the vehicle is submerged or partially submerged, remove the vehicle from the water before attempting to disable the vehicle.
 Drain the water from the vehicle.
 Use one of the methods described in page 7-9 to disable the vehicle.
-Then, discharge the battery by referring to pages 22-23.
+Then, discharge the battery by referring to page 22-23.

-• If severe damage causes high-voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment.
+If severe damage causes high voltage components to become exposed, responders should take appropriate precautions and wear appropriate insulated personal protective equipment.